 California became a state in September 1850.
 The story is set in California prior to statehood.
 Abraham Lincoln was not the President of the United States and would not become the President of the United States until March of 1861.
 Millard Fillmore (1850-1853) was President of the United States when California was admitted to the Union, otherwise Zachary Taylor (1849-1850) would have held the office.

 President Abraham Lincoln is shown in California on September 9, 1850.
-Lincoln never traveled to California and Millard Fillmore would have been President of the United States on this date, the day California was admitted to the Union.
+Lincoln never traveled to California and Millard Fillmore would have been President of the United States on the day California was admitted to the Union.